-It's important to use local species and local seed sources to keep your planting consistent with the natural character of the local area and region.
+It's important to use local species and local seed sources to keep the planting consistent with the natural character of the local area and region.
 This is called 'eco-sourcing' and will avoid the non-local natives mentioned previously.
-Because eco-sourced seed and plants are well-adapted for the climate and soils of your area, they're also more likely to survive and flourish than outside plant stock, making a more sound investment.
+Because eco-sourced seed and plants are well-adapted for the climate and soils of your area, they're also more likely to survive and flourish than outside plant stock, making them a more sound investment.

-You can either collect your own seed locally, allow natural regeneration or ask for eco-sourced plants at your local native plant nursery.
+You can collect your own seed locally (with permission from the landowner), allow natural regeneration or ask for eco-sourced plants at your local native plant nursery.